 Practising movements slowly is not unique to Tai Chi.
 All high level martial arts and health arts use a form of slow, deliberate movements to enhance the inner aspect of the mind and body.
 When we practise a series of movements quickly, we may miss many finer details in our performance.
 When we slow things down, our lack of coordination between upper and lower body, uneven, shallow breathing, poor concentration and no feeling of qi in our movements are revealed.
 In the classical articles on Tai Chi, we are advised to practise the form slowly, smoothly and continuously.
 Everything should be linked like a flowing stream or the smoothness of reeling silk from a cocoon.

-Grandmaster Feng Zhi Qiang (1928- ), founder of the Hun Yuan Tai Chi system, talks about the importance of building gong, the essence of our practice.
+Grandmaster Feng Zhi Qiang (1928-2012), founder of the Hun Yuan Tai Chi system, talked about the importance of building gong, the essence of our practice.
 First we collect and accumulate qi.
 This is achieved by practising the Hun Yuan Qigong, Fa Soong Gong and Silk Reeling Gong.
 Gong practice strengthens the internal.
 Qi (energy) replenishes the body’s internal system, making the body stronger and more flexible.
 The practice of quan (the forms, Push Hands and weapons) will be much enhanced, once you have a strong foundation in gong.
 During the quan practice, qi will be further circulated to the internal organs, meridians and marrow.
 This is the cultivation of jing qi shen (essence, energy and spirit).

 Grandmaster Feng says that gong is like the flour needed to make dumplings.
 It is the raw material we need to reach the higher stages of training.
 Later, it becomes the source of your dong li (understanding of power).
 There is an old saying, “circulating qi is like flowing water.”
 If you do not have the feeling of internal qi when you practise, you are only doing the form externally.
 It is like boiling an empty pot.
 You first need water before you get steam.